-- the significance of the activity to the Group's business and the carrying value being approximately 51% of total Group assets; - the judgement applied by the Group in applying the fair value less costs to dispose valuation technique to estimate the value of the Mount Carrington area of interest.
-In particular the judgement we exercised in evaluating the consistency of this valuation technique to industry practice and techniques required by accounting standards; and - the judgement we applied in evaluating other sources of information relevant to the valuation of the area of interest including the Group's internal valuations, broker valuations and previous offers to purchase the area of interest.
+- the judgement applied by the Group in applying the fair value less cost of disposal valuation method to estimate the value of the Mount Carrington area of interest.
+In particular the judgement we exercised in evaluating the consistency of this valuation methodology applied by the Group's external valuation experts in their report to industry practice and accounting standards; - the judgement we applied in evaluating comparable transactions used in valuing Mount Carrington; and - the judgement we applied in evaluating other sources of information relevant to the valuation of the area of interest including the Group's internal valuations, broker valuations and previous offers to purchase the area of interest.